Service Dog Client Application Process

 The description below is an overview of the application process for a PAALS Service Dog.
 The process is described in more detail and with greater specificity in the Cover Letter which is included with each application package.

-Once a completed application, medical release form (if applicable), application fee and reference letter have been received by PAALS; an inital interview is set up.
+Once a completed application, medical release form, background information release authorization and a DD214 form (discharged military veterans only), application fee and reference letter have been received by PAALS; an initial interview is set up.
 After the initial interview has been conducted, it is followed by an in-home interview with an assistance dog in training.
 Video and pictures are taken whenever possible during dog handling times and to get a view of the applicants living environment.

 A request can be made by the Client Review Committee to gather additional information and/or ask the applicant to participate in additional dog handling sessions.
 Additional medical information may also be requested.

 Once the Client Review Committee makes a decision about acceptance, the applicant is notified via phone and/or by letter.
 The process of fundraising to cover Team Training tuition then begins (for applicants not funded by Rob’s Best Friend Fund).
 A volunteer assistant client coordinator or another assigned volunteer/staff member will invite the client to special events and keep them apprised of potential team training dates.